-Whoever says you can’t find second-hand goods in Dubai has clearly never visited the Dubai Flea Market.
-Held in various locations through the month including Zabeel Park and Ibn Battuta Mall, this market is ideal for seasoned market goers.
-There is a strict second-hand policy here, with stalls of furniture, textiles, ceramics, clothes, crafts and antiques.
-There is a lot to take in, but determined patience and strong bargaining skills are sure to mean you leave with some great treasures.
+If you like to travel like a local check out the Dubai Flea Market.
+Held three to four times each month and in locations including The Greens, Zabeel Park, Jumeirah Lakes Towers, and Ibn Battuta Mall, this market is ideal for seasoned market-goers.
+Furnished with a strict second-hand policy here, each site attracts more than 300 stalls of furniture, fabrics, instruments, ceramics, clothes, crafts and antiques.
+There's a lot to take in, but some patience and strong bargaining skills will carry the day and ensure you leave with some great treasures.